bgd-point/daily-dhamma-admin/readme.md

 your initial setup is complete.

+## TODO
+Upcomming content for this app : (still under discussion)
+- Parrita Suci
+- Naskah Dhamma
+- Dhammapada

 ## Feedback
-Please submit an issue for your feedback
+Please submit an issue for your feedback for any improvement